We humans are funny. We think listening is this blasé natural thing.

 * Acknowledge what they’re saying and look for common ground.
 No, you don’t have to agree.
 Just sincerely validate their point of view.

-Question: Is it easy to take these actions in the moment when your to-do list is long and the hours are short?
+Pop Quiz: Is it easy to take these actions in the moment when your to-do list is long, the hours are short, and you think the other person is dumb for thinking whatever they think?

 Well no. And . . . you are capable of doing them.